About Parks and Recreation

 SAVE THE DATES

 Powell Township residents, please keep these annual township events in mind.
-Further details, including times, are in local newsletters (including the newsletter below) and/or will post as they become available.
+Further details, including times, are in local newsletters (including the newsletter below), on the site calendar, and/or will post as they become available.

 • 12 April 2025: Easter Egg Hunt